jamsch/expo-speech-recognition/README.md

     outputDirectory: undefined,
     // [Default: `"recording_${timestamp|uuid}.[wav|caf]"`]
     // Changes the file name for the audio file.
+    // (you can retrieve the file path using `event.uri` on the `audiostart`/`audioend` events)
     outputFileName: "recording.wav",
+    // [Default: undefined] The sample rate of the output audio file.
+    // Only supported on iOS
+    // Default sample rate is: 16000 on Android, 44100/48000 on iOS
+    outputSampleRate: undefined,
   }
   // [Default: undefined] Android-specific options to pass to the recognizer.
   androidIntentOptions: {